mehedii-hassan/TourMateProject-Android/README.md

 # Tourmate project

 ## Overview
-TourMate is a user-friendly travel app for storing photos and videos, exploring local attractions, and checking weather updates at destinations.
+TourMate is a user-friendly travel app where they store their Tour photos, videos, and expenses and also check weather updates and search nearby places at destinations.

 ## Frontend